Pedro Bial: Career

 Bial graduated in journalism from PUC-RJ.
 His career, as a reporter, began at Rede Globo in 1981.
 In 1988, he started to work for Jornal Hoje and Globo Repórter.
 He also hosted Rede Globo's live broadcast of Rock in Rio II.
 Bial was international correspondent for Globo network from 1988 to 1996.
 He replaced Renato Machado on August 13, 1988.

 In 1996, he started to host Fantástico.
 As of 2014, he's been hosting the Big Brother Brasil for 14 seasons.

-In 2003 he translated and interpreted "Wear Sunscreen" by Mary Schmich, which was a great success.
+In 2003 he translated and interpreted Wear Sunscreen by Mary Schmich, which was a great success.

 On July 5, 2012, he started to present a brand new show called Na Moral.

-In 2017, leaves the command of Big Brother Brazil, after 17 editions.
-In the same year, he takes charge of a talk show called 'Conversa com Bial'.
+In 2017, Bial left Big Brother Brazil, after 17 editions.
+In the same year, he takes charge of a talk show called Conversa com Bial.

 He is currently a Trustee and columnist of the Instituto Millenium.